-• Although the proposed fishery occurs within the SAC it has no spatial overlap with the sandbank habitat.
+Although the proposed fishery occurs within the SAC it has no spatial overlap with the sandbank habitat.
 The BIM survey polygons show concentrations of survey effort on either

-- Review of the sensitivity of N. cirrosa and B. elegans to surface disturbance indicates they are not sensitive to this pressure.
+- side of the sand bank, reflecting presumably the pattern of seed mussel settlement (Figure 4). - Review of the sensitivity of N. cirrosa and B. elegans to surface disturbance indicates they are not sensitive to this pressure.
 B. elegans has low to medium sensitivity to increased sediment coarseness and N. cirrosa has low sensitivity to increased coarseness. - A significant effect of the fishery on the Nephthys and Bathyporeia community in the Long Bank SAC can be discounted as characterizing species of the sand bank and surrounding habitats are not sensitive to surface disturbance.
 In addition, there is minimal spatial overlap between the sandbank and the fishery.